 [Section 15A inserted by No. 54 of 1994 s.
 19.]

 15B.
-Delegation by Minister
+Minister may delegate

 (1) The Minister may, by instrument in writing, delegate to a person, either generally or as otherwise provided in the instrument, any of the functions of the Minister under this Act other than —